 In a blog post I showed a picture of a Sisters of Battle Repressor from the Forgeworld Displays at GamesDay.

-The Repressor tank is often used by Sisters of Battle and Adeptus Arbites in an anti insurgency role.
+The Repressor tank is often used by Sisters of Battle as transport, and by the Adeptus Arbites in an anti insurgency role.

 The Repressor is an Imperial armoured personnel carrier (APC) based on the standard Rhino chassis.
 The Repressor is used by both the Adeptus Arbites as a riot control and crowd suppression vehicle, and by the Adepta Sororitas as an infantry transport during intense urban battles.
 The Repressor uses an extensively converted Rhino chassis; the transport compartment has been greatly expanded upon, a raised roof featuring firing slits for the passenger’s weapons has been added, a large dozer blade used to plow through debris and rioting mobs is attached to the front of the vehicle, and the vehicle possesses a small forward cupola-mounted turret.